Southern euro zone yields fall after Greece passes second set of reforms

 "Markets are ... under the spell of the positive outcome of the vote in Greece," said Christian Lenk, rate strategist at DZ Bank.

-Ten-year Bund yields, which set the standard for euro zone borrowing costs, were unchanged on the day at 0.70 percent.
-Traders say large debt redemptions and coupon payments due next week was also helping push yields across the bloc lower as the money is expected to be reinvested in bond markets.
+Ten-year Bund yields, which set the standard for euro zone borrowing costs, dipped 1 basis point to 0.69 percent.
+Traders say large debt redemptions and coupon payments scheduled for next week were pushing all yields lower as the money was expected to be reinvested in bond markets.

 In the first signs of a return to normal, Greek banks reopened on Monday and Athens paid debts due to the European Central Bank and the International Monetary Fund.
 The ECB increased its emergency funding by 900 million euros, the same amount it provided last week.